aerospike/aerospike-client-python/doc/admin_revoke_roles.md

 **policies**, the dictionary of policies to be given while revoking roles of a user in the database.

-**username**, the username of the user for whom the roles have to be revoked in the aerospike database.
+**username**, the username of the user for whom the roles have to be revoked in the Aerospike database.

 **roles**, a list specifying the roles to be revoked for the user.